-At Kene Partners, we are increasingly seeing innovative firms in the construction industry enhance their qualifying expenditure.
+We are increasingly seeing innovative firms in the construction industry enhance their qualifying expenditure.
 These are companies that seek advances in science or technology to improve processes and solve problems enhance their qualifying expenditure.
 Small firms can improve their claim for 130% of their qualifying expenditure.
 For small firms that make a profit, this means that for every £1 spent on qualifying R&D activities, the tax relief reduces the net cost of their spending by 44p per £1.

-Looking deeper into the construction sector, we find that many property developers and house builders still overlook R&D tax relief when attempting to improve their processes, systems and overall output.
+Looking deeper into the construction sector, we find that many property developers and housebuilders still overlook R&D tax relief when attempting to improve their processes, systems and overall output.
 Perhaps they may wrongly believe that R&D tax relief is eligible only to those in the technology sector.
 However, the reality is that any business investing time and money in attempting to advance their industry is eligible for R&D tax credits.

 What property development activities and projects are eligible for R&D tax relief?

 - Property developers work on innovations e.g. renewable and affordable energy materials

 - Development project technical issue problem-solving, e.g. restricted site access or minimising local disruption